narukoshin/custom-bruteforce/README.md

     message: Welcome,
     status_code: 200 # default value is 200

-# And the last cherry of this tool is crawl option
+# And the last cherry of this tool is the crawl option
 # This option can help you find the token if there is any and will add it to your request
 crawl:
-    url: <token-url> # if the token is not located in the original request, then we will set a new one to get the token
+    url: <token-url> # If the token is not located in the original request, then we will set a new one to get the token
     name: token # the name of the field where the token will be passed to the request
     search: "token = '([a-z0-9]{32})" # to find the token, use regex